vectorgrp/sil-kit/docs/configuration/services-configuration.rst

      - The name of the data subscriber.
    * - Topic
      - The topic on which the data subscriber publishes its information. (optional)
+   * - Labels
+     - The labels determining matching publishers with the same topic and media type. (optional)

 .. _sec:cfg-participant-rpc-servers: